Why Director Income Protection Insurance?

 The Incapacity Risk:

 1 in 10 people have been unable to work due to illness or injury for +6 months (The Guardian/Unum Survey, 2011).

 With government incapacity benefit of a maximum of £109.65 per week, someone with a salary of £30,000 would suffer a 77% fall in income.

 If you lost your income how would you continue to meet your monthly outgoings without any sickness insurance?

 Your Key Options

 Choose your level of cover

-Depending on the insurer, it is possible to cover anywhere from 50% to 70% of your gross (pre-tax) income.
+Depending on the insurer, it is possible for Income Protection for company directors to cover anywhere from 50% to 80% of your gross (pre-tax) income.

 Choose your deferred period